 Intrauterine Insemination (IUI)

-At ARMS, we generally do artificial insemination using a technique called Fallopian Tube Sperm Perfusion (FSP).
+At ARMS, we generally perform intrauterine insemination using a technique called fallopian tube sperm perfusion (FTSP).
 In this method, a catheter is inserted into the cervix and a balloon is slightly inflated so that fluid will only move forward.
-Then, 3 to 4 milliliters of sperm are injected into the uterus and into the fallopian tubes.
-This technique takes a little longer than a standard insemination, but we feel it is more effective.
+Then 3 to 4 milliliters of sperm are injected into the uterus.
+This technique takes a little longer than a standard intrauterine insemination, but we consider it to be more effective.

 Like many medical conditions, certain fertility treatments target specific contributing factors.
 IUI is most effective when it is used to compensate for the following conditions.

 IUI is often used when male infertility is a contributing factor to a couples’ inability to become pregnant.
 When a man is infertile, he will undergo a semen analysis to identify the motility, shape and maturity of sperm.
 Intrauterine insemination is effective in countering male factor infertility because it allows a doctor to select the strongest sperm identified during the semen analysis to be inserted during the procedure.